Mademad/MyStaticSite/content/posts/While-Death-Draws-Near.md

 includeToc: true

 ---
-# While Death Draws Near

-I had eyes but failed to see
+I had eyes but failed to see \
-What was precious to me
+What was precious to me \
-I had ears but failed to hear
+I had ears but failed to hear \
 The words of the ones who were dear

-I had a tongue but failed to say
+I had a tongue but failed to say \
-The thing that I needed to relay
+The thing that I needed to relay \
-I had a heart but failed to feel
+I had a heart but failed to feel \
 Anything that could've been real

-Empty and alone I am here
+Empty and alone I am here \
-While death draws near
+While death draws near \
-Thoughts of the life I could've lived
+Thoughts of the life I could've lived \
 Crashes into what I had believed

-Can I change before I die
+Can I change before I die \
-Or will I tell yet another lie
+Or will I tell yet another lie \
-Will Death set aside his duty
+Will Death set aside his duty \
 For me to enjoy life's new found beauty